Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-hypermetropair/README.md

 **Important Notes:**

 * Tested on Huawei OceanStor Dorado 8000 V6 6.1.0
+* The host access state only applies to block (LUN) pairs.
+A file system pair reports none, so its `Access` columns show `--` and it has no host access state metrics
 * Create a read-only API user that can perform queries only
 * The default session timeout period on the storage system is 20 minutes; `--cache-expire` defaults to 15 minutes to stay within that window